Loading

 If you need help planning your visit, the experienced team at Supported Travel eXperiences are experts in designing and arranging personalised travel experiences for people with disabilities.

-Once you’re here, Suncoast Cabs are ready to transport you around the coast with a fleet of 28 wheelchair accessible vehicles that can transport a mobility scooter or up to two wheelchairs at a time.
+Once you’re here, Suncoast Cabs is ready to transport you around the coast with a fleet of 28 wheelchair-accessible vehicles that can transport a mobility scooter or up to two wheelchairs at a time.
 You could also reach out to Sunshine Coast Wheelchair Transfers.
-Public buses are also available, and for wheelchair accessible service enquires, you can contact Sunbus.
+Public buses are also available, and for wheelchair-accessible service enquiries, you can contact Sunbus.

 And if you’re looking for more ideas on things to do - or after some local tips - our team of passionate ambassadors at our Visitor Information Centres on the Sunshine Coast and Noosa can help point you in the right direction.